 Where does Catholic Health offer lung cancer screenings?

 Screenings are offered at Catholic Health hospitals across Long Island.
-When you call, we will schedule a telehealth screening with our team of experts as well as a CT appointment at a hospital that's convenient for you.
-We will also take care of insurance authorizations, if required.
+When you call, we will schedule a telehealth screening with our team of experts and a CT appointment at a hospital closest to you.
+We will also take care of insurance authorizations if required.

-How do I make an appointment for a lung screening?
+How do I make an appointment for a lung cancer screening?

 Call 631-775-LUNG (631-775-5864) or 844-CHS-LUNG (844-247-5864).
 Call 866-MY-LI-DOC (866-695-4362) to find a Catholic Health physician near you.